microsoft/coe-starter-kit/coe-cli/docs/alm/key-concepts.md

 #### Branch Automation

-The [coe aa4am branch](./maker-setup.md#create-solution-branch) command performs the following steps
+The [coe alm branch](./maker-setup.md#create-solution-branch) command performs the following steps

 1. Create a new branch to store the Solution